HeljaeRaeisaenen/tiralabra23/documentation/testing_document.md

 This project uses automated and end-to-end testing.

 ## Automated testing
 Automated testing is done with the pytest library.
 The three main modules of the program, trie, markov_process and read_file, are tested this way.
+The tests can be replicated by installing poetry dependencies and runnin `poetry run invoke test`.

 ![test coverage](https://user-images.githubusercontent.com/94612974/216774955-ddb1bb55-972c-4fd7-aa2e-e3a327fbef8c.png)